pandaec/JPDict-Client/README.md

 This repo is the front end for JPDict.
 JPDict is a Japanese dictionary that provides both Japanese and English explanation.

 ## Features
-+ Multi language vocabulary definition
++ Multi language vocabulary explanation
 + Login to bookmark your word for later review
 + HTTPS support to secure login
 + Responsive design that works on phone with small screen